Parking Ordinance Changes

 All other Parking Violations are a set fine of $80.00, but are substantially reduced if paid or appealed in a timely manner.
 If the citation is paid within fourteen (14) days, the fine is $20.00, and between fifteen (15) and thirty (30) days, the fine is $40.00.
 If an appeal is scheduled within either of these two time frames, and the hearing officer rules against the appellee, the fine is still assessed as if it would have been paid within that time period.

 In summary, the City has made these changes to be more effective in our parking regulations and compliance.
 A key point of these changes have been to encourage compliance, not to create a parking program that is a revenue source.
 In other words, if we don’t have to issue one citation, that would be success.
 However, if violations are observed, the City will be issuing notices of violation, as well as towing vehicles that are continually observed in violation of the code or are immediate safety hazards or impediments to clearing our roadways.

-Please refer to the City Code, Title 6, Chapter 2 and Title 7, Chapter 1 for all of the specifics that are not addressed in this article.
+Please refer to the City Code for all of the specifics that are not addressed in this article.